Adil Ibrahim

 Adil Ibrahim (born 6 February) is an Indian actor, radio jockey, television host and model.
-He debuted in Sanjeev Sivan's, Endless Summer in 2013.
+He made his acting debut in Sanjeev Sivan's Endless Summer in 2013.
 Besides acting, he is well known for hosting the shows D 4 Dance and Still Standing on Mazhavil Manorama.

 Early life

 Adil Ibrahim was born in Dubai, United Arab Emirates to parents originally from Malappuram, Kerala, India.
 He attended the New Indian Model School in Dubai and graduated with a Bachelor of Engineering from the Birla Institute of Technology and Science, Pilani.

 Career

 In 2009, he began anchoring for the channel Asianet with You, Me and Dubai, a program based on the Dubai Shopping festival and Magic Carpet, an Arabian Travelogue on the same channel.
 He has also anchored for Amrita TV and Media One.

 He worked as a radio jockey for RadioMe, presenting the breakfast show, Morning Madness on the RadioMe programs Ramadan Nights and Cocktail.
 He hosted the third season of the dance show D4 Dance on Mazhavil Manorama and also hosted Still Standing for the same channel.